1 FAM 350

 (8) Provide general contract oversight.
 Assures that an appropriate level of contracting and project management expertise is distributed throughout the bureau.

 (9) Works with Program Offices to prioritize acquisitions and advises on procurement strategy as needed.

-(10) Supports the onboarding of new hires and interns and supports recruitment of FSO officers.
+(10) Supports the onboarding of new hires and interns and supports recruitment of Foreign Service Officers (FSOs).

 1 FAM 352 Programs